Reflection Canyon Photo Workshop

 - Sturdy hiking footwear, hiking socks, and long pants.

-- Comfortable backpack that can carry your camera gear and tripod.
+- Large, comfortable backpack that can carry your camera gear, tripod, and overnight gear.

 - Overnight toiletries, sunscreen, hat and sunglasses.

-- A rain jacket and some warm layers since it can get cold at night.
+- A rain jacket and some warm layers since it can get cold at night and on the boat.